Fundamental Analysis Guides

 An FCCR greater than 1 indicates that the company generates sufficient earnings to cover its fixed charges.
 An FCCR of less than 1, however, may suggest potential challenges in meeting these obligations.

-For instance, a ratio of 4.67 implies that the company’s earnings are more than four times its fixed costs, signaling strong financial stability regarding its fixed obligations.
+For instance, a ratio of 4.67 implies that the company’s earnings are more than four times its fixed costs, signaling strong financial stability with respect to its fixed obligations.
 This ratio is an important metric for creditors and investors assessing the risk associated with a company’s financial structure.

 Factors Impacting FCCR